+7.4.2.5 Adaptation parameter set RBSP semantics:

+Adaptation parameter sets supports partial updating utilizing the aps_id aps_ref_flag and aps_ref_idx syntax elements.

 aps_id identifies the adaptation parameter set that is referred to by the slice header or by the ref_aps_id in another adaptation parameter set.
 The value of aps_id shall be in the range of 0 to 7, inclusive.

-ref_aps_flag equal to 1 specifies that this adaptation parameter set references another adaptation parameter set. aps_flag equal to 0 specifies that this adaptation parameter set does not reference any other adaptation parameter set.
+aps_ref_flag equal to 1 specifies that this adaptation parameter set references another adaptation parameter set. aps_ref_flag equal to 0 specifies that this adaptation parameter set does not reference any other adaptation parameter set.

+aps_ref_idx identifies a subordinate adaptation parameter set for use in construction process of the active adaptation parameter set.

-ref_aps_idspecifies that the previous adaptation parameter set with aps_id equal to aps_ref_idx is referenced by this adaptation parameter set.
-When ref_aps_ equal to aps_id, copying rather than referencing of adaptation parameter set data is performed.
+aps_ref_idx specifies that the previous adaptation parameter set with aps_id equal to aps_ref_idx is referenced by this adaptation parameter set.
+When aps_ref_idx equal to aps_id, copying rather than referencing of adaptation parameter set data is performed.

+On receipt of an adaptation parameter set RBSP, the following actions are performed:

+If aps_ref_flag is equal to 1 and aps_ref_idx is equal to aps_id, or there is no previous knowledge of an adaptation parameter set with the same aps_id, the contents of the RBSP shall be known as APS[ aps_id ].

+Otherwise, the contents of the received adaptation parameter set RBSP is merged with the previous version according to mergeAPS( APS[ aps_id ], aps_rbsp ), as described in subsection XX [7.4.1.2.1 ?].

 aps_scaling_list_data_present_flag equal to 1 specifies that scaling list parameters are present in this adaptation parameter set, equal to 0 specifies that scaling list parameters are not present in this adaptation parameter set.

 aps_deblocking_filter_data_present_flag equal to 1 specifies that the deblocking filter parameters are present in this adaptation parameter set, equal to 0 specifies that the deblocking filter parameters are not present in this adaptation parameter set.